SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

-In 2006, thousands of foreigners who thought they owned land, houses and villas found out in no uncertain terms that they did not.
+In 2006, thousands of foreigners who thought they owned their Phuket villa, land, house or townhome found out in no uncertain terms that they did not.
 Everyone knew back then that foreigners were not allowed to own land, but they also “knew” there were easy ways to get around this law.

 Set up a Thai Company Ltd. with nominee shareholders – that was the most commonplace solution.
 A Thai company is not a foreigner, it is a Thai entity, so problem solved . . . right?
 Wrong.

 Every year Phuket welcomes new investors from overseas, and in the last 5-10 years many of these have come from Russia and China.
-In 2006, not many of Phuket’s tourists came from these two countries; whereas, today they are some of the major buyers and investors in Phuket property.
+In 2006, not many of Phuket’s tourists came from these two countries; whereas today in 2024 they are still some of the major buyers and investors in Phuket property.

-If the authorities resume in earnest with fresh enforcement efforts, it may come as a huge shock to foreigners who own (or thought they owned) villas and land in Phuket, especially those foreigners who are new arrivals.
+If the authorities continue in earnest with the latest enforcement efforts, it may come as a huge shock to foreigners who own (or thought they owned) land and villas in Phuket, especially those foreigners who are new arrivals.

 For the rest of us, it will just be déjà vu.

 As mentioned above, the last two decades have seen multiple changes in the government in Thailand.
-In fact, Thailand has undergone three major changes since 2006, including two military coups, and seen 10 different prime ministers.
+In fact, it has undergone four major changes since 2006, including two military coups, and seen 12 different prime ministers.

 When regimes change, the whole political outlook of a country changes.
 What had been a focus of enforcement could be put on the back burner as the new government asserts its own priorities.
 Likewise, previously overlooked transgressions can become the focal point for a new regime.